GridtNetwork/gridt-client/README.md

 Documentation and download for api https://app.swaggerhub.com/apis/Gridt/GridtServer/0.0.1?loggedInWithGitHub=true

 ## Contributing
-If you'd like to contribute to project, please contact @ddvduuren or @Drvanon trough GitHub or slack.
+If you'd like to contribute to project, please contact @ddvduuren or @Drvanon through GitHub or Slack.

 You can also support this project by donating money on our [OpenCollective](https://opencollective.com/gridt).